Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### executeMethod

-Executes method of an object.
+Executes a method of an object.
 Additional parameters can be provided.

 Example: